dannsam/xenko-docs/manual/graphics/materials/material-attributes.md

 ### MicroSurface

-Defines the behavior of the micro surface fine grained normals.
+Defines the behavior of the micro surface fine-grained normals.

 #### Glossiness Map

 A map that provides per-pixel information for glossiness.

-- A value of 1.0 means that the surface is highly glossy (the coarse normal is not perturbed)
+- A value of 1.0 means the surface is highly glossy (the coarse normal isn't perturbed)
-- A value of 0.0 means that the surface is very rough (the coarse normal is highly perturbed in several directions)
+- A value of 0.0 means the surface is very rough (the coarse normal is highly perturbed in several directions)

 ![media/material-attributes-17.png](media/material-attributes-17.png)

-In the screenshots below, using a material with the following attributes, we see the result of the glossiness factor on the material:
+The screenshots below show different levels of glossiness on a material:

 - Diffuse = #848484, Lambert
 - Specular Metalness = 1.0, GGX